-They are collected for their colorful spathes, mistaken for flowers (the actual flowers tend to be small and unimpressive).
+They are collected for their colorful spathes and mistaken for flowers (the actual flowers tend to be small and unimpressive).

 These curious perennial tropical plants have expanded from 183 species cataloged in 1860 to more than 1,000 species, hybrids, Anthurium varieties, and cultivars.

-One thing that’s often a sticking point is fertilizer, namely what kind and how much to use.
-This boils down that anthuriums generally don’t require feeding if they’re in the proper soil.
+One thing that’s often a sticking point is fertilizer, namely, what kind and how much to use.
+This boils down to the fact that anthuriums generally don’t require feeding if they’re in the proper soil.

-However, fertilizing Anthuriums can help encourage the spathe and blooms, so it’s generally still a good practice to feed them.
+However, fertilizing Anthuriums can help encourage the spathe and blooms, so feeding them is generally still a good practice.

 Read on to learn more about using fertilizer to get the most out of your flamingo flower.

 Before worrying about feeding your plant, you must find the right food for what you wish to get out of your anthurium.